Chattahoochee High School: Student Newspaper

 The Speculator: Voice and Vision is the school news magazine and news website for Chattahoochee High School.
 The Speculator originally began at Crestwood High School in 1974, and moved to Chattahoochee when the school opened in 1991.
 The Speculator was a monthly newspaper up until the 2010–2011 school year, when the staff decided to switch to a news magazine layout, allowing more incorporation of graphics and more involvement with the school's Imaginarium graphic design department.
 In the fall of 2011, the staff and graphics department jointly decided to add the "Voice" ending to the magazine title, to represent to magazine as the voice of the students.
 The Speculator: Voice is released five times a year.
 The Speculator: Vision is the news website version of the Speculator: Voice and was launched during the 2011–2012 school year.

 Yearbook

-The yearbook at Chattahoohee is called the Current and has published every year since its opening in 1991.
+The yearbook at Chattahoochee is called the Current and has published every year since its opening in 1991.

+Literary Magazine

+Chattahoochee produces a literary magazine called Chrysalis that features art and writing by its students.

 Extracurricular activities

 CHS offers over 80 clubs.
-Notable clubs are the debate team (which has won nine state championships and been a frequent qualifier to the national Tournament of Champions, placing 2nd in 2005), Science Olympiad, Academic Bowl (which has been a constant state champion and national qualifier), Chess Club (which won the 2005 State Championship and runnerup in the 2018), and the Table Top Gaming Club which has won state 10 years in a row.
+Notable clubs are the debate team (which has won nine state championships and been a frequent qualifier to the national Tournament of Champions, placing 2nd in 2005), Science Olympiad, Academic Bowl(which has been a constant state champion and national qualifier), Chess Club (which won the 2005 State Championship and runner-up in the 2018), and the Table Top Gaming Club which has won state 10 years in a row.